-The focus of this analysis is on zero or near-zero emission technologies.
+The focus of this analysis is on zero or near zero emission technologies.
 While other fuel sources, such as biodiesel and fossil-fuel natural gas, exist, these are either not readily available or would not achieve requisite emission reductions.
-For example, while biodiesel would achieve emission reductions similar to renewable diesel, biodiesel is not considered a drop-in fuel, as it can affect engine performance in some diesel engines.
+For example, while biodiesel would achieve emission reductions similar to renewable diesel, biodiesel is not considered a drop in fuel, as it can affect engine performance in some diesel engines.
 Additionally, while fossil-fuel natural gas emits fewer air toxics than conventional diesel, conventional natural gas is still derived from non-renewable sources.

 Emission reductions are based on the average specifications for each technology type.
-As shown in carbon-free renewable energy sources will increase over time, so too will the GHG benefit of electric trucks, leading to expected increases in GHG reduction compared to estimates presented below.
-As mentioned in the Error!
+As shown in TRK-B Table replacing Class 8 diesel trucks with battery electric trucks would result in the elimination of all NOx and DPM emissions, while emissions of CO2e would decrease substantially.
+Importantly, grid emissions in these calculations are based on SDG&E's emission rate as of 2018.
+Because SDG&E's procurement of carbon-free renewable energy sources will increase over time, so too will the GHG benefit of electric trucks, leading to expected increases in GHG reduction compared to estimates presented below.
+As previously mentioned, in the Error!
 Reference source not found. section, natural gas used in trucks is considered low NOx due to heavy-duty low NOx standards.